JuusoVe/csgo-betting-db/README.md

 If using a new db for dev or any other purpose:

 ```
+flask db init
 flask db migrate
 flask db upgrade
 ```

 These will bring your db up to speed with the DB models defined in code.
-Any changes to DB models will require you to run this again.
+Any changes to DB models will require you to run migrade and upgdate again.
 Automating this in deployment pipeline to be added.

 # TODO